Eengineer1/cheqd-sdk-resolution-commonjs/README.md

-# Sample CommonJS restrictive module, loading `@cheqd/sdk` all-inclusive release.
+# Sample ECMAScript Module restrictive module, loading `@cheqd/sdk` all-inclusive release.
 Use as a reference for your own project

 Run the following successive commands to install the dependencies and run the sample: